Readless

 Readwise Full$7.99/mo (annual)Reader + full Readwise access

 Verdict: If you're serious about reading and knowledge management, Readwise Reader justifies its premium price.
-It's overkill for casual readers.
+It's overkill for casual readers, but unmatched for anyone who highlights, annotates, or connects ideas across sources.

-Instapaper is one of the oldest and most trusted read-later apps, and it remains one of the best.
-According to WIRED, it's "one of the oldest and most comprehensive read-it-later apps out there," and does an excellent job of turning chaotic webpages into calm, orderly blocks of text.
+Instapaper is the best free read-later app in 2026, offering unlimited saves, offline reading, and a clean reading experience at zero cost.
+It is one of the oldest read-later apps — launched in 2008 — and remains one of the most reliable.
+According to WIRED, Instapaper is "one of the oldest and most comprehensive read-it-later apps out there," doing an excellent job of turning chaotic webpages into calm, orderly blocks of text.

 • Unlimited saves: The free tier lets you save as many articles as you want